Híradó

-Híradó (/hu/, or often M1 Híradó (/hu/), News or M1 News) is the main news program of MTVA, the Hungarian public broadcaster.
+Híradó (/hu/, or often M1 Híradó (/hu/), News or M1 News) is the main news program of Hungarian Radio and Television, the Hungarian public broadcaster.
 It was broadcast daily on M1 at 19:30 before 15 March 2015.
-Since then M1 became a news channel, and Híradó is up-to-date every hour, with its main edition at 19:30 expanded to 60 minutes.
-The broadcasts are simulcasted on Duna and Duna World.
+After that, M1 became a news channel, and Híradó was up-to-date every hour, with its main edition at 19:30 expanded to 60 minutes.
+The broadcasts were simulcasted on Duna TV and Duna World.
+On the 7 July, 2026, news broadcasting was shut down due to propaganda.
+It came back on 20 August, 2026, with new presenters and a new look, now free from propaganda.

+In the 2022 election, Híradó allocated 50% of politically relevant news coverage to the government and 5% to Fidesz, mostly positive in tone, while giving the opposition coalition mainly negative coverage.

+Test bulletins for an upcoming relaunch took place on 17 August 2026.